 Should you buy Bose Noise Cancelling 700?

 If you enjoy in-app customisation, from EQ levels to how much noise you want to hear plus auto-off wearer detection, and you prefer the more modern aesthetic compared to the QC45, these flagship over-ears represent Bose's most fully-featured noise-cancelling cans available.
 They don't sound hugely different from the QC45 (which have a slightly fuller sound and are more driven), though, so again our recommended alternative – and first choice in terms of sound quality – would be the Sony XM5.

 Are they the best noise-cancelling wireless headphones for their price?

-Again, the Sony WH-1000XM4 lay claim to that particular accolade for their more insightful, musical performance.
-That said, when you consider that Bose's flagship cans boast the best ANC around and now undercut its newest QuietComfort 45 release for price, there's a lot to like here.
+Indeed, the Sony XM5 and XM4 lay claim to that particular accolade for their more insightful, musical performance.
+That said, when you consider that Bose's flagship cans boast the most sophisticated ANC system around and are pretty handsome compared to the competition, there's still a lot to like here.
 If you see them with a big discount, you'd be right to be tempted.

-Read the full review: Bose Noise Cancelling Headphones 700 review
+- Read the full Bose Noise Cancelling Headphones 700 review

-Should you buy the Bose QuietComfort Earbuds?
+Should you buy the Bose QuietComfort Earbuds II?

-Should you buy Bose QuietComfort Earbuds?
+Should you buy Bose QuietComfort Earbuds II?

 Are they the best noise-cancelling true wireless earbuds for the money?